Foods with Omega 3

 - DHA is short for Docosahexaenoic Acid

-Omega 6 fatty acids overpower your body and its ability to maintain Omega 3 fatty acids - because they compete with each other.
+Omega 6 fatty acids overpower your body and its ability to maintain adequate levels of Omega 3.
+That's because they compete with each other!

-Foods with omega 3 and supplementation play a crucial role in memory and creating neurotransmitters.
+Foods with omega 3 and supplements play a crucial role in brain development.

 Best Sources of Foods with Omega 3

 Cold-Water Fish like Wild King or Chinook Salmon

 Wild Coho Salmon, Wild Sockeye Salmon, and Wild Albacore Tuna

 Sturgeon Caviar, Salmon Roe, Fish Eggs, and Cod Liver Oil

 Wild Anchovies, Wild Atlantic Mackerel, Rainbow Trout, Eel, Wild Herring, Wild Sardines, and Sablefish

 Organic Brown Flax Seeds and Organic Golden Flax Seeds